 We find that those who have prior success in learning another language are able to more quickly pick up local languages in Namibia.

-Namibia's weather and climate vary greatly by season and region of the country.
+Namibia's weather and climate vary greatly by season and region.
 Summers can be very hot, and winter evenings quite cool.
-Volunteers will do a great deal of walking.
-It provides a wonderful opportunity to participate in the daily life of your town - to see your neighbors and (importantly) to be seen by them.
-It is not uncommon to walk several kilometers each day to get to trainings, visit clients, etc.
+Volunteers do a great deal of walking, sometimes several kilometers each day.
+However, it’s a wonderful opportunity to participate in the daily life of your town - to see your neighbors and (importantly) to be seen by them, or to get to trainings, visit clients, etc.

-When traveling outside the site, Volunteers will use public transportation (taxis and mini-buses), sometimes for a full day or more, to get to their banking and shopping towns, the capital, or attend local and regional trainings and conferences.
-Peace Corps will provide you with a modest monthly living allowance with which you will live at the same level as many of your community members.
-This allowance will enable you to buy meals and some clothing and to travel, and will be used for miscellaneous expenses.
+When traveling outside of site, Volunteers will use public taxis and mini-buses, sometimes for a full day or more, to get to their banking and shopping towns, the capital, or attend local and regional trainings and conferences.
+Peace Corps will provide you with a monthly living allowance with which you will live at the same level as many of your community members.
+This allowance will enable you to buy meals, clothing, travel, and will be used for miscellaneous expenses.

-Volunteers who are of an American racial, ethnic, or national minority, or whose religious or spiritual beliefs differ from the majority of their host country may find they experience a high degree of curiosity or unwanted attention.
+Volunteers who are of an American racial/ethnic/national minority, or whose religious/spiritual beliefs differ from the majority of Namibians may find they experience a high degree of curiosity or unwanted attention.
 Please be aware that American concepts of politeness and appropriate behavior are not universal.
-Ethnically, nationally, or racially diverse Americans may be asked where they are “actually from” or if they are “really” American.
+Ethnically, nationally, or racially diverse Americans may be asked “where are you actually from” or if they are “really” American.
 Many Volunteers turn these encounters into learning experiences, share American values, and deepen community members’ understanding of Americans.